fvnt/iix/README.rst

 🐼 iix
 ======

-a tgui gemini client written in python.
+a gemini client written in python.